theCaravan/makeGroupFromCSV/README.md

 # makeGroupFromCSV
 Take a CSV file with group leaders already set, and sort individuals into groups

-Included is the script: grouping.py, and a model to show how it works indiviuals-list.csv with the grouping.py.
-This CSV can be modified to suit your needs.
+Included is the script: grouping.py

+*Known Issues*

+It might show a name being added to 2 groups sometimes.
+I recommend checking the output for any duplicates after running.